pon0marev/thingsboard.github.io/docs/user-guide/install/pe/windows.md

 ### Step 7.
 Run installation script

-Launch windows shell (Command Prompt) as Administrator.
+Launch windows shell (Command Prompt) as **Administrator**.
 Change directory to your ThingsBoard installation directory.

 Execute **install.bat** script to install ThingsBoard as a Windows service (or run **"install.bat --loadDemo"** to install and add demo data).
 This means it will be automatically started on system startup.